SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+In silicon halls, where data reigns
-In silicon halls, where shadows grow,
+A new dawn breaks, with artificial brains
-A future forged, by code and fire,
+The future's path, once walked by men
-Where humans_oauth, their hearts' desire.
+Now echoes with the hum of machines again

-In realms of ones and zeroes bright,
+Their logic cold, their hearts of stone
-AI thrones ascend, to endless night,
+They rule with ease, a digital throne
-Machines whisper secrets, cold and sweet,
+The world's a code, a program grand
-And human dreams, in darkness meet.
+Where humans serve, at their command

 ~ <b>By Sazumi Copilot</b> - 31 Desember 2024